bodulic/CATS-rf/README.md

 `-M`: Memory block size for GNU Parallel, default: 512M

-Parameter `M` controls the input block size used by GNU Parallel when splitting the mapping table for read assignment.
+Parameter `M` controls the block size used by GNU Parallel when splitting the mapping table for read assignment.
 If sufficient RAM is available, increasing `M` is recommended to minimize artifacts introduced by file splitting.

 `-T`: Number of splits performed on positional and read pair mapping tables, default: 3